Nyvra/NYSliderpopover/README.md

 # NYSliderPopover

-A UISlider Category to display a popover above slider
+A UISlider subclass that displays a popover above the slider as the value changes.

 Written by [Cassius Pacheco](https://twitter.com/CassiusPacheco_) at [Nyvra Software](http://nyvra.net), December 2012.